 For the next two plus years Gluu worked to smooth out the deployment process, add features, and grow its business.
 By the beginning of 2017, Gluu was ready to release a more modern, faster, and easier to manage Gluu Server.
 In addition, the Passport.js authentication middleware was added to the stack to support social login and inbound identity in a more scalable way.

 Gluu has both a social and a business mission.
 These missions need not be at odds.
 In fact they are symbiotic.
-The business vision of Gluu is quite simple: offer a utility service to help organizations control access to valuable online resources.
+The business vision of Gluu is quite simple: offer an open source utility platform that enables organizations to control access to valuable online resources.
 Our social mission is to make the Internet a safer place for people and businesses by writing great open source software.

-In addition to making all of our IAM software open source, Gluu is a trusted member of the education community and provides discounted products and services to non-profit educational institutions to help further access to educational resources for people everywhere.
+In addition to making our software free open source, Gluu is a trusted member of the education community and provides discounted support to educational institutions to help simplify and secure access to educational resources for people everywhere.